 Click on "Learn more about this agency" button below for IMPORTANT information.Learn more about this agency

 Applicants should possess and demonstrate the capability to teach in one of the core (general-education) history courses offered to all USAF Academy students.
 The Department of History teaches core courses in both military history and world history.
-Selectees for this position will also teach upper-division courses in their regional or area historical specialty.
+The selectee for this position will also teach upper-division courses in their regional or area historical specialty.
 In particular, the department desires applicants with one of the following regional specialties: Russia/Eastern Europe; Africa; Latin America; or South, East, or Southeast Asia.
 Applicants with expertise in transregional, global, military, or world methodological approaches will also be considered.
 Applicants should be qualified and prepared to assume leadership positions in the department.
-The selectee will also have responsibility for lesson planning and preparation, course instruction, grading, class exercises, exams, and assessment; academic advising; and service on departmental and USAF Academy committees.
+The selectee will also have responsibility for lesson planning and preparation, course instruction, grading, class exercises, exams, assessment, academic advising; and service on departmental and USAF Academy committees.
 Experience and expertise in curriculum design, program review, and program oversight or management is highly desired.
 Applicants for this position may also apply for assistant professor of history vacancies (#18-36DFH).

 Occasional travel - You may be expected to travel for this position.